 Welcome!
 The following tips are designed to make your visits with us as smooth as possible.

 Appointments are assigned on a first-come-first-served basis.
-We are a popular office and will do our best to schedule you for the soonest appointment available.
+We will do our best to schedule you for the soonest appointment available.
 You may ask to be placed on a waiting list to be notified of any cancellations if you wish an even sooner appointment.

 If you need to change your appointment, please do so at your earliest possibility to allow for other patients to be seen.
 There is a fee for a no show, no call.